pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ax[1].set(title="Model predicted mean");
 ```

 The model is doing a pretty good job of capturing the properties of the data.
-On the right, we can clearly see the main effect of `month` and of `year`.
+On the right, we can clearly see the main effects of `month` and `year`.
 However, we can see that there is something interesting happening in the data (left) in January which the model is not capturing.
 This might be able to be captured in the model by adding an interaction between `month` and `year`, but this is left as an exercise for the reader.

 +++